psu13/mutable-hakyll/posts/measurement.md

 space for this system is just $\mathbb C^2$.
 Each one of the spin states is some linear combination of $| 0 \rangle$ and $| 1\rangle$ above.

-It also turns out that there are exactly four operators that we can use as observables: the identity, and a spin operator for each spatial axis which we will call $S_x$, $S_y$ and $S_z$.
+It also turns out that there are four convenient operators that we can use as observables: the identity, and a spin operator for each spatial axis which we will call $S_x$, $S_y$ and $S_z$.
 For all the details of where these come from, you can read about the [Pauli matrices](https://en.wikipedia.org/wiki/Pauli_matrices).

 The Pauli matrices are usually called $\sigma_1$, $\sigma_2$ and $\sigma_3$.
 You could